pendulum-chain/pendulum-amm/pallet/README.md

    - tokens.Endowed (2x)

 ### Swap
-Similar to the [smart contract](https://pendulum.gitbook.io/pendulum-docs/get-started/playground-ui/interacting-with-the-amm#swap), Two extrinsics are available for swapping assets: _swapAsset1ForAsset2_ and _swapAsset2ForAsset1_.
+Similar to the [smart contract](https://pendulum.gitbook.io/pendulum-docs/get-started/playground-ui/interacting-with-the-amm#swap), two extrinsics are available for swapping assets: _swapAsset1ForAsset2_ and _swapAsset2ForAsset1_.

 1. Specify how much of the other asset you want to receive in the "amountToReceive" field.
 2. Click the "Submit Transaction" and then "Sign and Submit".